alanrsoares/nas-tools/nodejs/scripts/fix-unsplit-cue.md

 ## Arguments

-- `folder_path` (required): The root directory to scan for unsplit CUE/FLAC pairs
+- `folder_path` (required): The root directory to scan for unsplit CUE/Audio pairs

 ## How It Works

 ### 1. Directory Scanning

-The script recursively scans the specified folder and its subdirectories to find CUE/FLAC file pairs that meet the following criteria:
+The script recursively scans the specified folder and its subdirectories to find CUE/Audio file pairs that meet the following criteria:

-- A `.cue` file exists with a matching `.flac` file (same basename)
+- A `.cue` file exists with a matching audio file (same basename)
+- Supported audio formats: `.flac` and `.wav`
 - Both files are in the same directory
 - The files are accessible and readable